Vaccine Injuries

 Encephalopathy After a Vaccination?

-There is a statute of limitations to file a claim, so don’t wait to find out if you qualify for Vaccine Injury Compensation.
-We may be able to help if you got a vaccination between 2017 and 2020.
+There is a strict deadline to file a claim, so don’t wait to find out if you qualify for Vaccine Injury Compensation.

 Primary vs. Secondary Encephalitis